iains/gcj/gcc/doc/gcc/gcc-command-options/options-for-linking.rst

   across different shared libraries.
 In that case, each of the libraries as well as the application itself should use the shared :samp:`libgcc`.

-  Therefore, the G++ driver automatically adds :option:`-shared-libgcc` whenever you build a shared library or a main executable, because C++ programs typically use exceptions, so this is the right thing to do.
+  Therefore, the G++ and GCJ drivers automatically add :option:`-shared-libgcc` whenever you build a shared library or a main executable, because C++ programs typically use exceptions, so this is the right thing to do.